maxammann/blog/content/posts/2021-04-12-distinction-tls-fuzzing-approaches.md

 The classical example for a model which creates fuzz inputs is a grammar.
 A grammar of a programming language can directly generate syntactically correct programs encoded as text.
 Furthermore, such a grammar can generate abstract syntax trees (AST), which is just an encoding of the program which is easier to mutate.
 After mutating an abstract syntax tree it is possible to  serialize it to a text-file before passing it to the PUT.

-Note that an AST is similar indeed also a model.
+Note that an AST is also a model.
 Therefore, one should differentiate between models which generate inputs (meta-model) and models which represent inputs.

 ## Bit-level Fuzzing